A Beginners Understanding of the Eightfold Path

 Buddhism's Different Forms

 The teachings of Buddhism came from Siddhartha Buddha, who lived in India about six hundred years before Christ was born.
 There are two doctrines of Buddhism, one is called Mahayana Buddhism.
 Maha is great in Sanskrit, yana is a sort of vehicle, so Mahayana Buddhism translates into “great vehicle”.
-This form is usually found practiced in Northern Asia, in Tibet, China, Mongolia and Japan.
+This form is usually found practiced in Northern Asia, Tibet, China, Mongolia, and Japan.
 It is often compared with Theravada, or Hinayana, “little” vehicle.
-This form of Buddhism is found in Southern Asia, in Ceylon, Burma, Thailand and Cambodia.
+This form of Buddhism is found in Southern Asia, Ceylon, Burma, Thailand, and Cambodia.

 When a sensation is felt, we do not really feel it, we are it.
 So a similar illusion comes from the repeating patterns of our nervous systems, and we get the impression that there is an experience, which lasts from the past, into the present, and into the future.
 But there is no past or future, there is only the present.
 People gradually build up a resistance to what we experience, which causes us anxiety and frustration.
 This leads to a development of greed for events, more experiences, more life, and this is tiring.
 It becomes that vicious cycle of Samsara, the round of existence.
 The individual keeps being reincarnated into the world again and again, as long as there is an attraction for it.

-The most famous bodhisattva was Kuan-yin, the bodhisattva of mercy.
-Bodhisattvas are ones who come back into the world of mundane, everyday things, to live them fully, and to help other beings be delivered, even though at this point they do not have to do this.
-So the ideal Buddha is not an aloof hermit who shuns life, but someone who loves life and thoroughly enjoys it.
-The bodhisattva is not afraid to assume any form symbolically, so represents the whole attitude of overcoming life not by escaping from it, but by accepting it.
-So there are deeds, but no doer, and experiences without an experiencer.
+The Bodhisattva is not afraid to assume any form symbolically, so represents the whole attitude of overcoming life not by escaping from it, but by accepting it.
+So there are deeds, but no doer, and experiences without one who experiences.
 The world is not made of stuff, it is illusion, and whatever we do, we become.
 This is what Buddhist philosophy calls shunyata, the empty void.
 It is not void because nothing is there, only because our minds have no idea of it.

 Buddhism's Eightfold Path